 Further information about the Social Sciences foundation year can be found by clicking here.

 Throughout the course you will study core areas, comprising: Food Safety; Housing; Health & Safety in the Workplace; Environmental Protection and the underpinning themes of Public Health; Epidemiology and Risk Assessment.

-The programme will begin with an introduction to Environmental Health in a global context, introducing students to historical and contemporary environmental health challenges.
-You will also be taught all the key academic skills essential to be able to study at degree level.
-You will concurrently study the determinants of health and environmental sciences before moving on to consider the role of the living and workplace environment on health including housing, health and safety and the food safety.
-In the first year of the programme you will study across six modules:
+The programme will begin with an introduction to Environmental Health in a global context, introducing students to historical and current environmental health challenges.
+You will also be taught all the key academic skills required to be able to study at degree level.
+You will learn about the determinants of health and environmental sciences before moving on to consider the role of the living and workplace environment on health including housing, health and safety and food safety.
+In the first year of the programme you will complete six modules:

 - Introduction and Key Skills

 - Environmental Health Sciences

 In the second year you will develop your skills and knowledge and start applying them to tasks and situations you will be dealing with when you graduate.
 The principles and practices of public protection will be taught across all areas of environmental health.
 You will also get the opportunity to consider the role of data and the relevance of health promotion in managing health impacts from your work.
 You will be introduced to research methods and will choose a subject for your final project.
 You will be assisted to secure and undertake a minimum 4 week work placement as an embedded element of the course.
 The second year modules are: